TheyCallMeLinux/ESP32-http-NTFY/README.md

 # ESP32-http-NTFY

-Uses an ESP32-C3  (PIN modifications might be required if you uses another device) with WiFi to publish on ntfy.sh using POST.
-Just edit stuff like "ntfyToken" and "ssid"/"password" of your own WiFi and it should be good to go or try it on Wokwi.
+This project uses an ESP32-C3 microcontroller connected to WiFi to send notifications to ntfy.sh using the POST method.
+Just tweak 'ntfyToken' and 'ssid/password' with your WiFi info.
+It works seamlessly, or you can test it on Wokwi. ntfy (pronounced notify) is a handy HTTP-based pub-sub notification service.
+It lets you shoot notifications to your phone or desktop from any computer with scripts or a REST API.
+Super flexible!

 ## Instructions: